 The Student Behavior Log on Teacher Ease is an effective way for the school to communicate with parents regarding each student's on-going progress on a weekly basis.
-It is the parents' responsibility to check this Behavior Log each week, to affirm/challenge their child's progress.
+It is the parents' responsibility to check this Behavior Log on Teacher Ease each week, to affirm/challenge their child's progress.
 Teachers, parents/guardians and children all need to be accountable for this means of communication!
+Do not give your child the code to sign in to your account.